Overview and Discussion

 Once the pattern properties are known and the applied forces and moments have been translated to the pattern centroid, it is possible to calculate the axial and shear forces on the individual bolted joints.
 The figure below shows an individual bolted joint with applied axial and shear loading:

 The direct force in the Z-direction, Fc.z, is divided between the individual bolted joints according to the bolt stiffnesses.
-Because the bolts are all assumed to have the same material and length, the stiffness is dependent only on area.
+Because the bolts are all assumed to have the same material and length, the stiffness is dependent only on the tensile stress area of the bolt.
 The axial force on a bolted joint due to the direct force in Z is calculated as:

 where A is the area of the bolt in question.
 If the bolt areas are the same, the equation above simplifies to Pz.FZ = Fc.z/n, where n is the number of bolts in the pattern.